hmarr/angularFire/README.md

 ```

 In addition to the automated test suite, there is an additional manual test suite that ensures that the
-$firebaseSimpleLogin service is working properly with auth providers.
-These tests are run using karma with the following command:
+$firebaseSimpleLogin service is working properly with FirebaseSimpleLogin.
+These tests are run using karma
+with the following command:

 ```bash
 karma start tests/manual_karma.conf.js